elastic/opentelemetry/docs/manual-configuration.md

 # Manually configure the collector
-Collecting logs and host metrics with the Elastic Distribution of the OpenTelemetry Collector without using the [guided onboarding](docs/guided-onboarding.md) requires some manual configuration.
+Collecting logs and host metrics with the Elastic Distribution for the OpenTelemetry Collector without using the [guided onboarding](docs/guided-onboarding.md) requires some manual configuration.

 ## Before you begin
 The onboarding has the following requirements and limitations: